EirikHaughom/OSDUBootcamp/Labs/Module 3 - Ingesting and reading data through Core APIs/readme.md

 ## CSV Parser

 ## Congratulations!
-You have now completed the lab!
+You have now completed the module!
 Continue with the next module: [Module 4 - Constructing Searches](../Module%204%20-%20Constructing%20Searches/readme.md)